-You must have received your second dose (or single dose in the case of Johnson and Johnson) at least 14 days prior to arrival or entry will be denied.
+You must have received your final dose of an approved vaccine course at least 14 days prior to arrival or entry will be denied.

 Proof of Vaccination

 Proof of vaccination is either a digital or paper record uploaded to the TCI Assured Portal.
 Acceptable forms are:

 E-certificate/digital certificate (such as those from CVS, Walgreens, or the NHS).

 Certification issued by a doctor or government entity.

 A letter signed by a medical professional (physician or registered nurse) on official letterhead with contact details.
 Doctor's registration or license numer should be included with details of the first and second dose (date, country and vaccine you received).